 The Enrollment Assistance Program engaged with more than 19,300 consumers and assisted 14,500 enrollments during the 2017 Open Enrollment period.
 In addition, they helped with approximately 11,000 account creations and 2,500 Medicaid referrals.

 Agents and brokers also play a key role in the Health Insurance Marketplace.
 To the extent permitted by states, agents and brokers play an important role in educating consumers about Marketplaces and insurance affordability programs, and helping consumers receive eligibility determinations, apply for premium tax credits and cost-sharing reductions, compare plans, and enroll in coverage.
 In particular, agents and brokers play a critical role in helping qualified employers and employees enroll in coverage through the Small Business Health Options Program (SHOP).
 Consumers may want to obtain professional advice from agents and brokers when applying for and selecting a qualified health plan.
-Below is a link to the CMS webpage for agents and brokers choosing to participate in Federally-facilitated Marketplaces or State Partnership Marketplaces.
+Below is a link to the CMS webpage for agents and brokers choosing to participate in Federally-facilitated Marketplaces.